 A Historic Impeachment

-Unless you have been living under a rock, you have undoubtedly heard the term “impeachment” in the news recently.
-But what exactly is impeachment?
-Boiled down, impeachment is a process set forth in the Constitution where the legislative branch can investigate whether officers in the executive or judicial branches should be removed from office.
-Although the common perception is that impeachment involves a sitting president, all kinds of government officials can be impeached.
-Indeed, the vast majority of impeachments have involved federal judges.
-In our history, only Presidents Andrew Johnson and Bill Clinton were charged with articles of impeachment by the House of Representatives.
-(President Richard Nixon resigned from office before the House adopted articles of impeachment).
+Unless you have been living under a rock, you have heard the term “impeachment” in the news recently.
+But what is impeachment?
+Boiled down, it is a process set forth in the Constitution where the legislative branch can investigate whether officers in the executive or judicial branches should be removed from office.
+(Go back and watch old Schoolhouse Rock if you need a refresher on the three branches of government).
+In other words, impeachment is not limited to removing a sitting president — all kinds of government officials can be impeached.
+In fact, the majority of impeachments have involved federal judges.
+In U.S. history, only Presidents Andrew Johnson and Bill Clinton were charged with articles of impeachment by the House of Representatives.
+(Interesting historical fact — President Richard Nixon resigned from office before the House adopted articles of impeachment).

 The Impeachment Process

 The impeachment process begins in the House of Representatives when the House adopts an impeachment resolution by a simple majority vote.
 The matter is then referred to the Senate for a trial.
-House members prosecute the case and the impeached official has the right to counsel and to present a defense.
+House members prosecute the case.
 The Senate is the courtroom and the Senators are the jurors.
 The Chief Justice of the Supreme Court presides.
+The impeached official has the right to counsel and to present a defense.
 While the trial mirrors a criminal trial in some respects, it is a political, not criminal, process.
-Conviction only will result in ouster from office.
-A two-thirds majority vote of the Senate is needed to convict and remove the government officer.
+Conviction does not result in incarceration, but will only result in ouster from office.
+A two-thirds majority vote of the Senate is needed to convict.

 Whether or not you believe President Trump should be removed from office, know that you are watching a historic process, one that our Founding Fathers reserved for only the most grave of circumstances.